kp0zhiqian/blog_source/content/posts/tcp-seq.md

 - Timer and timeout for dealing with the case we lose the ack/nack information packets
 - Sliding window to improve the efficiency and "bandwidth"
 - Congestion control to dynamically set up sliding window and avoid congestion.

-Please keep in mind that this is more like a learning note to understand the TCP feature.
-In my next article, I'll start talking about how TCP implement these feature.

-See you.